oxc-project/acorn-test262/test-typescript/tests/cases/compiler/typeOfYieldWithUnionInContextualReturnType.ts.md

                               "start": 373,
                               "end": 393,
                               "raw": "\"What is your name?\"",
-                              "value": "What is your name?"
+                              "value": "What is your name?",
+                              "regex": null,
+                              "bigint": null
                             },
                             "delegate": false
                           }